jay-waves/pdf.ts/README.md

 <p align="center">A polished, local-first PDF reader and editor powered by EmbedPDF.</p>

-Available for the web, Chrome, Linux, Windows, and macOS.
+Available for the Chrome, Linux, Windows, and macOS.
+[Try it now!](https://jay-waves.cn/pdf.ts)

 <table>
   <tr>